-"My mom was at a taping of and they asked the audience if any of them were songwriters," says Jordan, a Patchogue native now living in the Bushwick section Brooklyn.
-"She says, 'You've got to hear my son.
-He's great!' "
+“My mom was at a taping of [‘Late Night with Jimmy Fallon’] and they asked the audience if any of them were songwriters,” says Jordan, a Patchogue native now living in the Bushwick section Brooklyn.
+“She says, ‘You’ve got to hear my son.
+He’s great!’”

-A few phone calls later, Jordan found himself on "Fallon" for "Battle of the Instant Songwriters," making up a song to the title the show's writers gave him -- "Hot Dog in My Buns" -- for the audience.
-He ended up getting beat out by "Fish Can't Fall in Love," but he certainly made an impression with his upbeat, alt-folk delivery and the distinctive vocals that have made him one of the area's most promising singer-songwriters.
+A few phone calls later, Jordan found himself on “Fallon” Wednesday morning for “Battle of the Instant Songwriters” making up a song to the title the show’s writers gave him – “Hot Dog in My Buns” – for the audience.
+He ends up getting beat out by “Fish Can’t Fall in Love,” but he certainly makes an impression with his upbeat, alt-folk delivery and the distinctive vocals that have made him one of the area’s most promising singer-songwriters.

 “To be truthful, I thought my version was funnier initially,” he says.
 “But it turned out great.
 I was just so happy to be there.
 Everybody with the show was so cool.
 And I got to talk to Questlove!”